Using SQLite from Python

 from Python.
 Pysqlite has a few extensions which make working with it a

 little easier but which are non-standard.
-I'll point out two of these
+For the most part, any code

 Adding Parameters to Queries

 Quote often you will want to use the value of a Python variable as part of an SQL query.
 For example if we have the last name of a person in a variable and we want to find their age, the temptation is to construct an SQL query using the standard Python string functions:

 lastname = "Cassidy" # note this is the _wrong_ way to do this! query = "select age from people where last='"+lastname+"'" cur = db.execute(query) ...

 While this will work in many cases it has a problem which stems from the